-Education Safeguarding Advisory Service 01296 387981 ESAS offers support to education providers to assist them to deliver effectively on all aspects of Secure-esasduty@bu ckinghamshire.gov.u to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
-First Response Team (aka MASH) (including Early 01296 383962 Help, Channel) The First Response Team process all new referrals to Out of hours social care, including children with disabilities.
-0800 999 7677 Referrals are assessed by the team to check the a a color al da ala ana alad seriousness and urgency of the concerns and whether Secure-cyp.firstrespo nse@buckingnamsni Section 17 and/or Section 47 of the Children Act 1989 re.gov.uk apply.
+Education Safeguarding Advisory Service 01296 387981 ESAS offers support to education providers to assist them to deliver effectively on all aspects of their safeguarding responsibilities.
+Secure-esasduty@buckinghamshire.gov.uk First Response Team (aka MASH) (including Early Help, Channel) The First Response Team process all new referrals to social care, including children with disabilities.
+Referrals are assessed by the team to check the 01296 383962 Out of hours 0800 999 7677 seriousness and urgency of the concerns and whether Section 17 and/or Section 47 of the Children Act 1989 apply.
 The First Response Team will ensure that the referral reaches the appropriate team for assistance in a quick and efficient manner.
-Local Authority Designated Officer (LADO) 01296 382070 The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the Secure-lado@bucking ghamshire.gov.uk management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Bucks Family Information Service 01296 383065 Information for families on a range of issues including childcare, finances, parenting and education Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines Procedures, policies and practice guidelines Schools Web School bulletin, Safeguarding links, A-Z guide to information and services Buckinghamshire Council School Improvement and 01296 382461 Traded Service Manager Yvette.thomas@bucki inghamshire.gov.uk Buckinghamshire Council Prevent Co-ordinator 01296 674784 Alisonwatts1@buckin ghamshire.gov.uk Thames Valley Police 101 (999 in case of emerge 1
+Secure-cypfirstresponse@buckinghamshire.g ov.uk Local Authority Designated Officer (LADO) The Buckinghamshire Local Authority Designated Officer (LADO) is responsible for overseeing the 01296 382070 management of all allegations against people in a position of trust who work with children in Buckinghamshire on either a paid or voluntary basis Secure-lado@buckinghamshire.gov.uk Bucks Family Information Service Information for families on a range of issues including childcare, finances, parenting and education 01296 383293 Buckinghamshire Safeguarding Children Partnership (BSCP) Procedures, policies and practice guidelines

+Schools Web School bulletin, Safeguarding links, A-Z guide to information and services

+Thames Valley Police 101

+(999 in case of

+emergency)